TOP 5 Neighborhoods in Northeast Portland Oregon

 And what’s so great about it?

 Northeast Portland is centrally located in the center of the city, offering easy access to any part of Portland and its surrounding neighborhoods.
-There are a ton of 2 bedrooms, 1 bathroom homes with full basements to choose from.
+And we especially love that there are a ton of 2 bedrooms, 1 bathroom homes with full basements to choose from.
+Making it a great place for families to move in the Portland area.

 The landscape in this neighborhood is changing as well, with new construction popping up in the midst of established neighborhoods – which is a sign of the booming growth that Portland is seeing overall.
 Which the city is making good use of premium land space in these neighborhoods.